Raphael-Boichot/SGTE-ThermDoc-database/README.md

 - Use the intuitive syntax to extract references from the ThermDoc database;
 - Results are stored in the ./Search_results folder, a txt file for each inquiry.

-The codes runs very fast on Matlab and about 2-3 times slower on GNU Octave but results are the same.
+Each inquiry takes about 5 seconds on Matlab and about 2-3 times more on GNU Octave but results are the same.
 Commands can be run from Octave-CLI in command line or Octage-GUI.

 ## Intuitive use
 Here are some example of commands that can be used: